CS2103AUG2016-T17-C2/addressbook-level4/docs/UserGuide.md

 `The Start Date and End date clashes with another task 'task name' from 'start date' to 'end date'`

 However, Task Book allows overlapping of tasks.
-So, for exampe, a new task can be added `2pm to 5pm` or `from 6pm to 8pm`.
+So, for example, a new task can be added `2pm to 5pm` or `from 6pm to 8pm`.
 This is to give the users some flexibility in their options.

 <!-- @@author A0141064U -->
 <img src="images/addFail.png" width="600"><br>